agndam-corp/server-one/apps/adguard-home/README.md

 - Git credentials are stored as sealed secrets
 - AdGuard Home admin password is stored as a sealed secret
 - All API calls use proper authentication
+- TLS certificates are automatically managed and renewed by cert-manager

 ## Troubleshooting